LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Hardhat.md

   it("Should allow to mint a new NFT", async function () {
     const [owner] = await ethers.getSigners();
-    // Before minting of the NFT, the account balance for this NFT should be zero. expect(await nftToken.balanceOf(owner.address)).to.equal(0);
+    // Before minting the NFT, the account balance for this NFT should be zero. expect(await nftToken.balanceOf(owner.address)).to.equal(0);
     // Mint the NFT
     await nftToken.mint(owner.address);
-    // After minting of the NFT, the account balance for this NFT should be 1 for the account that minted the token. expect(await nftToken.balanceOf(owner.address)).to.equal(1);
+    // After minting the NFT, the account balance for this NFT should be 1 for the account that minted the token. expect(await nftToken.balanceOf(owner.address)).to.equal(1);
   });
 });